basti-debug/LTgarlic/LTgarlicDOC/LTGarlic Documentation.md

 ## Idea

-The Idea of LTGarlic was to update, renew and optimize the broadly used LTSpice, hints the Name LTGarlic.
+The Idea of LTGarlic was to update, renew and optimize the broadly used LTSpice, hence the Name LTGarlic.

 ## Concept